Customized Practice-Focused Professional Development

 Our most in-depth professional learning opportunities occur in our sustained professional learning communities.
 These are learning communities of 20 to 30 teachers from particular schools or school districts that collaborate with TeachingWorks and each other to learn and about and incorporate the high-leverage practices into their instruction.
 Our sustained professional development partnerships are multi-year engagements (generally 1-3 years) that allow us to offer deep and individualized support for long-lasting change, both in individual classrooms and across entire programs.
 The goal of these partnerships is to help participants firmly integrate a set of high-leverage practices into their programs, and develop systems and routines that will ensure ongoing learning and improvement in their programs, long after the partnership with TeachingWorks has ended.

-In our improvement networks, we collaborate with our partners to identify shared goals and a shared plan for the work, including professional learning experiences of the sort described above, in our introductory and skill-building programs.
+In our professional learning communities, we collaborate with our partners to identify shared goals and a shared plan for the work, including professional learning experiences of the sort described above, in our introductory and skill-building programs.

-We create and fund program networks in different ways depending on the location and the origin and nature of participants’ interest.
-We currently have professional development networks in West Michigan and in Montgomery County, Maryland.
+We create and fund professional learning communities in different ways depending on the location and the origin and nature of participants’ interest.
+We currently have long-term professional development partnerships in West Michigan and in Montgomery County, Maryland.

 Costs for each service will be determined upon request.
 Are you a teacher interested in participating in building or district support with TeachingWorks?
 Fill out the form below and a member of our team will contact you.